Zuehlke/getting-started-with-kubernetes/kubernetes-storage.md

 ```
 💡 We suggest that you create one YAML for your pod.

-💡 If you need to create YAML for POD you can use the parameter `--dry-run=client -o yaml`.
+💡 If you need to create YAML for a pod you can use the parameter `--dry-run=client -o yaml`.

 Change the content of the `index.html`.
 ```